Perspective | Radio host Joe Madison is on a hunger strike for voting rights

 But why a hunger strike?

 A group of college students from Arizona had come to D.C. in December, trying to follow Madison’s lead by staging a hunger strike for voting rights outside the White House.
 They lasted 14 days before becoming too weak to walk.
-One of them declared that the hunger pains felt like knives being poked in her stomach.
+One of them declared that the hunger pains felt like knives being poked into her stomach.

 “When people see me or anyone else who is willing to sacrifice their bodies for the cause, hopefully that will inspire them to do something,” Madison told me.
 “Do anything, just get involved.”

 There was a photograph of Madison on his website, taken 30 days into his protest.
-He was shirtless, with sagging chest and gaunt face.
+He was shirtless, with a sagging chest and gaunt face.
 He didn’t look like he could last till the next morning.
 He was subsisting on bone broth and juices, he told me.
 His weight had gone from 194 pounds to 171.
 He was using a walking stick to steady his gait, he said.
 Other side effects included insomnia, dizziness, nausea and chills.

 “When I told my wife that I’m going to do this, she said, 'My goodness, you’re not 30 years old anymore.
 This could be harmful,’ ” Madison recalled.
 He and his wife, Sharon, will have been married 45 years on Jan.
 15. They have four grown children.
 “She said, ‘So you’re telling me that you are willing to die?’
 And I looked at her and said, ‘Yes.’
 And that ended that conversation.”

 But other conversations had begun.
-Several people were asking how far is the nation willing to go to save a democracy under attack by autocratic, if not fascist, sympathizers?
+Several people were asking: How far is the nation willing to go to save a democracy under attack by autocratic, if not fascist, sympathizers?

-In July, a protest for voting rights led by Black women resulted in nine arrests — including the arrest of the Congressional Black Caucus’s chair Rep. Joyce Beatty (D-Ohio).
+In July, a protest for voting rights led by Black women resulted in nine arrests — including the arrest of the Congressional Black Caucus’s chair, Rep. Joyce Beatty (D-Ohio).
 That caught Madison’s attention — he and Beatty had attended high school together in Dayton, Ohio.

 In August, the Revs.
-Jesse L. Jackson and William J. Barber II were among about 200 people arrested outside the U.S. Capitol while protesting for Congress to protect voting rights.
+Jesse L. Jackson and William J. Barber II were among about 200 people arrested outside the U.S. Capitol while protesting on behalf of voting rights.
 They were demanding lawmakers expand and protect the Voting Rights Act by the 56th anniversary of the legislation later that month.

-But the date came and went without action
+But the date came and went without action.

 In November, the National Council of Negro Women led a demonstration to push President Biden and congressional Democrats to pass the voting rights bills.
 They’d also hoped the lawmakers would vote to abolish the filibuster, a Senate tradition allowing unlimited debate that can be deployed to prevent or delay a vote on a measure brought before the chamber.